ryyanmapes/discord-minesweeper/README.md

 A Discord bot for Minesweeper.

 ## Starting the Bot
 Getting a Discord bot started involves creating a bot account, registering it with a server, creating code for it, and then finally running the bot in the command line, using `node bot.js`.
-This README will not go into further detail, but a guide on this topic can be found at this [DigitalTrends][1] article.
+This README will not go into further detail, but a guide on this topic can be found at this DigitalTrends article: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
-[1]: <https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/> "How to make a Discord bot"

 ## Using the Bot
 After turning the bot on, you can use the following commands to interact with it: